 - If you are not following the order of the Course and Exam Description (CED), create your own progress checks/practice exams by choosing “formative” questions from the question bank and the unit/topics you want to assess.
 Click “Formative” under question type.
 Some of these will be the same questions in the personal progress checks, but not all.

-- Assign a PPC free response question (FRQ) only if you do not have time to personally grade it.
+- Assign a PPC free response question (FRQ) only if you DO have time to personally grade it.
 The same goes for an FRQ in a practice exam that you create.
 You have to go in and individually grade them before they can see the results.
 If you create a practice exam with multiple choice and FRQs, the students will not be able to see any results (not even the MC) until you grade the FRQ.
 Put a practice FRQ in a separate assignment.

 - Students have to finish all the questions on any assignment in AP® Classroom before seeing any results.
 If you want them to be able to go back in immediately to check results, when you assign the exam click “let students see results”.
 If you want to wait until everyone has taken the PPC or other assignment, you can go back in to the assignment and click the button.